jacksund/simmate/docs/full_guides/workflows/creating_new_workflows.md

 assert StaticEnergy__Vasp__MyCustomPreset.database_table == StaticEnergy
 ```

-If you would like to build or use a custom database, you must first have
-a registered `DatabaseTable`, and then you can link the database table to
-your workflow directly.
-The only other requiredment is that your database table
-uses the `Calculation` database mix-in:
+If you want to build or use a custom database, you must first have a registered `DatabaseTable`, and then you can link the database table to your workflow directly.
+The only other requirement is that your database table uses the `Calculation` database mix-in:

 ``` python
 from my_project.models import MyCustomTable